 Short Term Honeycomb Storage

 If you are planning to eat your honeycomb within a reasonable amount of time ( a few weeks) – storage is an easy task.

 Raw honeycomb is nothing more than beeswax and honey.
 So, the same storage rules apply – it can be stored like any raw honey.

 Place the honeycomb in an airtight container and keep it at room temperature.
 On the kitchen counter is a perfect storage place.

 The main goal is protecting your honeycomb from water.
 Moisture is absorbed by honey and can result in spoilage.

 Yes, honey can even absorb water from moist air -resulting in honey with a high water content – so seal it up.

 There is no need to put opened honeycomb in the refrigerator.
 In fact, it may increase the rate of crystallization resulting in a gritty product.

 Crystallized honey is not spoiled and is safe to eat.
 However, some people do not prefer the texture.

-If you wish to keep your honeycomb in the refrigerator, it will not ruin it.
-However, to enjoy the true experience of eating honeycomb keep it at room temperature.
+If you wish to store your honeycomb in the refrigerator, it will not ruin it.
+However, to enjoy the true experience of raw comb avoid the refrigerator.